-- design theory, quality assurance, methods and practice within the profession, with a focus on the subject areas of product development and technology. - how to reflect on design theory, method and practice.
+- design theory, quality assurance, methods and practice within the profession, with a focus on the subject areas of product development and technology with a sustainable perspective. - how to reflect on design theory, method and practice.

-- use pattern design methods and tools that support the development of designs and quality assurance and which are relevant to the profession - assess theoretical and practical issues as well as justify and select innovative and responsible pattern design solutions.
+- use pattern design methods and programmes that support sustainable development of designs. - assess theoretical and practical issues as well as justify and select innovative and responsible pattern design solutions.

-- handle complex development-oriented situations in relation to the development of pattern design solutions - enter into disciplinary and interdisciplinary collaboration on pattern design development.
+- handle complex development-oriented situations in relation to the development of sustainable pattern design solutions. - enter into disciplinary and interdisciplinary collaboration on pattern design development.